selwynpolit/d9book/book/bq.md

 ### Using the Batch API with hook_update

-If you want to update the default value of a field for all nodes using the Batch API and hook_update_N checkout the following links:
+If you want to update the default value of a field for all nodes using the Batch API and hook_update_N check out the following links:

 - [Using the Batch API and hook_update_N in Drupal 8](https://www.thirdandgrove.com/insights/using-batch-api-and-hookupdaten-drupal-8/)
 - [Drupal API \| batch_example_update_8001 \| batch_example.install](https://api.drupal.org/api/examples/batch_example%21batch_example.install/function/batch_example_update_8001/8.x-1.x)